Lentil & Brazil Nut Roast with Sage & Onion Stuffing and Red Wine Gravy

 Lentil & Brazil Nut Roast with Sage & Onion Stuffing & Red Wine Gravy

-This lentil nut roast is easy to make and very tasty.
-CT and other non-vegetarian friends and family have all tucked into this with gusto.
+This lentil & Brazil nut roast is easy to make and very tasty.
+CT and other non-vegetarian friends and family have all tucked into it with gusto.
 The lentils provide substance and moisture and the nuts provide substance and flavour.
 I’ve used walnuts, cashews, almonds, hazelnuts, Brazil nuts or a mixture.
 All are subtly different, but all are good.
 I’ve included a sage and onion stuffing here to make it a little bit extra special for Christmas.
 The red wine gravy is rich and adds a note of festivity to the occasion.
 It’s also full of resveratrol, but hey, what did I just say about all those hard to pronounce phytonutrients?

 - Don’t use whole nuts.
 Your nut roast needs a good, but not overly chewy texture and lumps of hard nuts can be off putting.